rachayita/OpsNotes/rust/rust.md

      assert!(rx == ry);         // their referents are equal
      assert!(!std::ptr::eq(rx, ry)); // but occupy different addresses
    ```

-- Rust doesn’t have exceptions
+- rust doesnot have exceptions
+- rust doesnot use the term object much, preferring to call everything a value
 - `?` can only be used in functions that have a `Result` return type
-- Rust doesn’t use the term object much, preferring to call everything a value
 - Only calls through `&mut Write` incur overhead of a virtual method call (Traits)
 - str are compared by their byte values